eGovPDX/portlandor/tests/percy/README.md

 ## Debugging tips
 Jest allows users to include or exclude tests.
 To only run certain test, use `it.only`.
 To exclude a test, use `it.skip`.

-In order to help diagonize failed test, all test code are wrapped in try-catch block to generate a screenshot when an assertions fails or exception being thrown.
+In order to help diagnose a failed test, all test code is wrapped inside try-catch blocks which generates a screenshot when an assertion fails or an exception is thrown.

-When the screenshot is not sufficient to root cause the issue, you can watch the test run locally to see how the test failed.
-At the top of `__full_tests__/full_admin.js`, you can find some instructions in `BROWSER_OPTION` on how to do this in MacOS.
-It assumes that both node/npm and Chrome are installed natively.
+When the screenshot is not sufficient to root cause the issue, you can watch the test run inside your natively installed Chrome browser.

+At the top of `__full_tests__/full_admin.js`, you can find instructions inside `BROWSER_OPTION` on how to enable this in MacOS.

+IMPORTANT: both node/npm and Chrome must be installed natively to launch tests in watch mode.

 If watching the test doesn't help, you may need to consult the [official Puppeteer debugging tips](https://developers.google.com/web/tools/puppeteer/debugging) in order to step through your code.

+## Continuous Integration

+In CI environment, tests are run in parallel to save time.
+Note that admin tests are split into `admin.js` and `admin-group.js` to keep individual test execution time under 3 minutes.